Blaisehala/namegenerator/README.md

 here is the link to the site

 ## Technology used
-HTML - which was used to build the structure of the pages.
+HTML - used to build the structure of the pages.

-CSS - which was used to style the pages incuding the left aside navigation bar
+CSS - Used  styling of the webpages

-JavaScript - which was used to add some functionality
+JavaScript - Used for addition of functionality

 ## Reference
 Materialize CSS